ianderso/bitbucket_archive/README.md

-                        Bitbucket workspace containing the repositories to be archived --bucket BUCKET       S3 bucket to put compressed repositories --path PATH           Path in the S3 bucket to use (default: git-archive) --file FILE           Text file containing repo slugs, one per line`
+                        Bitbucket workspace containing the repositories to be archived --bucket BUCKET       S3 bucket to put compressed repositories --path PATH           Path in the S3 bucket to use (default: git-archive) --file FILE           Text file containing repo slugs, one per line --logfile LOGFILE     filename to log output`